Edit

 export async function onUpload(file: File, description: string) {

-// Stream to disk — constant memory usage, no matter the file size
+// Stream to disk — constant memory, no matter the file size

 const writable = fs.createWriteStream(`./uploads/${file.name}`)